kekeli92/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This function checks for uppercase character
+This function multiply two integers